Recommended course sequence:

 EDUC 791 – Foundations of Gifted and Talented Education (3 credits – summer)

-EDUC 794 – Psychological Issues in Gifted Education (3 credits – spring)
+EDUC 794 – Psychological Issues in Gifted Education (3 credits – summer)